 Sergeyich was suddenly afraid that he’d been left all alone in the village.
 He set off cautiously down the street, peering over each fence.
 After a night of cannon fire, this silence weighed on him, pressing down on his shoulders like a bag full of coal.
 All the doors were boarded shut.
 Some of the windows were covered up with plywood.
 He reached the church, just under a kilometer from his home.
 Then he crossed over to Shevchenko, the parallel street, and began to make his way back on shaky legs.
 Suddenly he heard a cough, and it thrilled him.
 Sergeyich went up to the fence from which the cough had come, and there was Pashka, sitting on a bench, a bottle of vodka in his left hand, a cigarette in his right.

 “Whatcha doing here?” asked Sergeyich.
 They never, ever exchanged greetings, not even when they were kids.

 “What am I doing here?
 So I’m supposed to give up all this?
 My cellar’s plenty deep.
 Push comes to shove, I can hole up down there.”

 That was the first spring of the war.
 And now they were in its third winter.
 For almost three years he and Pashka had been keeping the village alive.
 They couldn’t very well leave it lifeless.
 If every last person took off, no one would return.
 This way, folks were sure to come back – either when all that nonsense stopped in Kyiv, or when the landmines were gone and the shells stopped falling.

-Grey Bees is forthcoming in May 2020.
+Grey Bees is forthcoming in November 2020, with the support of Creative Europe.
 Pre-order your copy here.